meher12/unitTesting-junit-mockito-mockMvc/README.md

 ## 07- Testing Spring Boot REST APIs:
    * In general, the process is very similar to Spring MVC testing Slight differences for content-type and checking JSON results
-   * Setup 4.00_restApiApp project
+1. Setup 4.00_restApiApp project
-   * Setting up Gradebook Controller Test
+2. Setting up Gradebook Controller Test
+3. Get Student Endpoint: get a list of student as a JSON array, using [JsonPath project](https://github.com/json-path/JsonPath) JsonPath allows you to access elements of JSON